Objection Handling In Sales: 30 Common Examples in 2024

 There are mainly two reasons for it.

 Either you failed to explain your product effectively, and so they aren’t sure about investing in your product.
-Or they are really not interested in your company.

 Try to uncover their underlying intentions.
 Based on that, you can then proceed to solve their issue.